maen-bn/docker-php-stack/README.md

 # elephant-whale
-## Dockerized PHP, NGINX, MariaDB based environment
+## A tool to help Dockerize your PHP, NGINX, MariaDB based application

 ### What is provided